elebail202/Function_Documentation/documentation.md

 This function is `essential for the image flattening`.
 It runs the flatting process, gets the coordinates of ROI, defines the vector needed for tformation, calculates the thickness of cartilage, the image tranformation and created the segmented ROIs.

 It `creates the file 'results_flat'` which is essential for 'flat_converter.m'.

+Reference :

+[1] : Julio Carballido-Gamio, Thomas M. Link and Sharmila Majumdar "New Techniques for Cartilage Magnetic Resonance Imaging Relaxation Time Analysis: Texture Analysis of Flattened Cartilage and Localized Intra- and Inter-subject Comparisons".
+In *Magn Reson Med.* (2008).